urieljuliatti/devise_api/README.md

 # Welcome to devise_api 😄

 This project is a personal challenge that I developed in order to learn and to deal with the authentication library [devise_token_auth](https://github.com/lynndylanhurley/devise_token_auth).
 Remembering that the application was not configured for production and is intended only for development mode.
-Any further details can be found at
+Any further details can be found at [Devise Token Auth Official Documentation](https://devise-token-auth.gitbook.io/devise-token-auth/usage)

 <table>
   <tr>